Seeking a Change

 That means the solution for each person will and MUST vary to match their unique circumstances.

-I understand that everyone is unique, and the work that we do in each session reflects this.
+I believe that everyone is unique, and the work that we do in each session reflects this.

 It isn’t exactly about a fancy technique – it’s about operating from the principles that are fundamental to the human body and for the healing process.